beam/freenas-proxmox/README.md

 echo "deb http://repo.ksatechnologies.com/debian/pve stable freenas-proxmox" > /etc/apt/sources.list.d/ksatechnologies-repo.list
 ```

-### I will be using a 'testing' repo to develop the new phase of the FreNAS plugin.
+### I will be using a 'testing' repo to develop the new phase of the Proxmox VE FreeNAS plugin.
-### This next phase will introduce the following...
+#### This next phase will introduce the following...
 * Auto detection of the Proxmox VE version
 * Auto detection of the FreeNAS version so it will use the V1 or V2 API's or you can select it manually via the Proxmox VE FreeNAS modal
 * Remove the need for SSH keys and use the API
-  * This is tricky because the format needs to be that of 'zfs list'
-  * which is not part of the plugins but that of the backend Proxmox VE system
-  * and the API's do a bunch of JSON stuff.
+  * This is tricky because the format needs to be that of the output of'zfs list' which is not part of the LunCmd but that of the backend Proxmox VE system and the API's do a bunch of JSON stuff.

-### If you'd like, you may also issue the following commands now or later to use the 'testing' repo.
+#### If you'd like, you may also issue the following commands now or later to use the 'testing' repo.
-### Just comment the 'stable' line and uncomment the 'testing' line in
+#### Just comment the 'stable' line and uncomment the 'testing' line in
-### /etc/apt/sources.list.d/ksatechnologies-repo.list to use. 'testing' is disabled be default.
+#### /etc/apt/sources.list.d/ksatechnologies-repo.list to use. 'testing' is disabled be default.
 ```bash
 echo "" >> /etc/apt/sources.list.d/ksatechnologies-repo.list
 echo "# deb http://repo.ksatechnologies.com/debian/pve testing freenas-proxmox" >> /etc/apt/sources.list.d/ksatechnologies-repo.list